tinylog-org/tinylog/readme.md

 	-Dmaven.compiler.source=1.5
 	-Dmaven.compiler.target=1.5

-A new folder "distribution" with Javadoc documentation and all JARs will be created in the root directory.
+A new folder "target" with Javadoc documentation and all JARs will be created in the root directory.

 License
 -------